-After you learn how to be a barista you might want to know more about the art and science of coffee roasting.
+After you get your free barista training you might also want to know more about the art and science of coffee roasting.
 Roasting is one of the variables that affect the final taste of the coffee you just had this morning.
 Roasting reveals the full flavor and potential of a green coffee bean and makes it ready to brew a delicious espresso.

 Most coffee roasting machines use both conduction and convection.
 Conduction is the physical transfer of heat from the drum to the beans.
 Convection is heat travelling by air currents.
 The balance of both forces makes a great coffee roast.

-In this online barista training course you will learn the basics of the coffee roasting.
+In this free barista training online course you will learn the basics of the coffee roasting.

 - Dehydrating the bean and removing excess moisture content.
 The coffee will smell green and grassy.
 The beans will start changing its color to yellowish.